 general symptoms: often needed at the end of a cold accompanied by congestion in sinuses or chest

 barking or rattling cough with thick yellow phlegm

 general symptoms: chilly and irritable

 For general advice on buying and taking remedies and when to consult a homeopath, see my post on Treating it Yourself with Homeopathy.

-If would like in depth help with a cough or other illness then please get in touch or make an appointment (either at my clinic in Forest Row or by Skype wherever you are).
-Existing patients and those with short queries are welcome to use my recent minor illness phone appointment option.
+If would like in depth help with a cough or other illness then please get in touch or make an appointment (by video call wherever you are).
+Existing patients are welcome to use my recent minor illness phone appointment option.